molokochris/AlkeGrow/README.md

 ## How to use

 To use AlkeGrow, you will need to **download the Expo app on your mobile device**.
-Once you have installed the Expo app, you can **scan the QR code in this README to install AlkeGrow**.

 ## Benefits